 4. Blunt Cut Bob

-Keen for shorter hair but not quite ready to commit to a pixie cut?
+Keen on shorter hair but not quite ready to commit to a pixie cut?
 Go for a blunt bob!
 Fashionable and sophisticated, this style works to emphasize the cheekbones and jaw.
 Plus, it’s oh-so-versatile!
 After something a little more dramatic?
 Try a sleek, side-swept part.
 For extra gloss and shine, be sure to use a serum on the mids and ends of your hair.

 5. Blunt Haircut for Fine Hair